 - Division of Assets – Most married couples have communal property.
 You’ll need to decide which of you gets which items.
 In some cases, you may opt to sell something and split the proceeds or you may use the value of some items to offset others during the division.

 - Division of Debt – You may be responsible for a greater or lesser portion of marital debt, depending upon how it was acquired.

 - Child Custody – This is usually the greatest source of conflict between parents.
 Texas divorce courts generally award shared custody in the form of a Joint Managing Conservatorship (JMC).
 It’s always preferred that the parents come up with a manageable shared-parenting plan and present it to the courts.

 - Child Support – This is usually paid by the parent who has the children for the least amount of time and it’s based on income.

 - Alimony – Spousal support isn’t always awarded, and the state caps it at the lesser of $5,000 per month or 20% of the payer’s gross monthly income.

 A divorce lawyer who’s familiar with Texas law can assist you in determining what’s customary and can help you tailor a settlement that works well for you, your spouse, and your children.

-Just because your spouse agrees to a divorce, doesn’t mean that they’ll agree to all of your terms.
+Just because your spouse agrees to a divorce, doesn't mean that they'll agree to all of your terms.
 Protect your interests while avoiding unnecessary conflicts with the other party.
-The Law Office of Scott D. Reiner can help you outline the details of your uncontested divorce.
-Contact our Houston law office today to schedule a free initial consultation.
+The Law Office of Scott D. Reiner, PLLC can help you outline the details of your uncontested divorce.
+Contact our Houston law office today to schedule an initial consultation.